hanswesterbeek/google-debian-oracle-jdk-dockerfile/README.md

 To check if it works:

-`docker run hanswesterbeek/google-debian-oracle-jdk:VERSION java -version`
+`docker run hanswesterbeek/google-debian-oracle-jdk:8 java -version`

-Replace version with '7' or '8'.